msubzwar/phase4-models-done/README.md

 Create and populate the database
 ---
-The development database can be created and populated with a large number of realistic, but still fictitious, data by running the command `rake db:populate` on the command line of the main directory.
+The development database can be created and populated with a large number of realistic, but still fictitious, data by running the command `rails db:populate` on the command line of the main directory.
 This will take a few minutes, but will give you:

 1. Two admins, Alex and Mark.